buildpacks/rfcs/0000-spec-distribution.md

 id = "io.buildpacks.stacks.bionic"
 mixins = ["build:git"]
 ```

+If `stacks` is not specified, the buildpackage automatically includes stack metadata for all common stacks specified in the selected buildpacks.

+If `pack create-package` is run directly on a blob instead of a `package.toml`, the first buildpack in `buildpack.toml` is assumed to be the `default` buildpack, the single blob is used as a source, and the `stacks` are automatically determined as specified above.

 `pack create-builder` will generate a builder image from buildpackages, buildpack blobs, and stack metadata.